opencomputeproject/SAI/doc/sai-ptf/warmboot.md

    *p.s.
 Need to add the parameters test_reboot_mode='warm';test_reboot_stage='post'*

-## Example of re-organize the case into warm reboot
+## Example of re-organizing the case into a warm reboot
-In order to reuse the existing test cases in warm reboot, we need to re-organize the existing test cases into the warm reboot structure.
+In order to reuse the existing test cases in a warm reboot, we need to re-organize the existing test cases into the warm reboot structure.

-There is a sample for re-organize the test https://github.com/opencomputeproject/SAI/pull/1440
+There is a sample for re-organizing the test https://github.com/opencomputeproject/SAI/pull/1440